Women in firefighting: Netherlands

+The first female firefighters of the Leiden fire department pose with their fire engine and station chief in 1988.

 Women firefighters have been serving in the Netherlands since at least 1939.

 In 2000, women accounted for 3.3% of professional firefighters.

 New Zealand

 Overview

 New Zealand has a high proportion of female firefighters; in 2021, 6% of career firefighters and 20% of volunteer firefighters were female.
 The Women in Fire and Emergency New Zealand (WFENZ) represents women in the organisation and to national and international agencies.
 The organisation is also currently performing a study to identify areas to improve progression for female staff.
 However, in 2019, a report found that Fire & Emergency New Zealand, the national fire brigade, had a "bullying culture", and in particular had a high prevalence of misogynistic bullying.

 Notable moments

+New Zealand firefighter Rachael Utumapu QSM, awarded in 2021 for services to firefighting and people with cancer.

 There have many notable moments for female firefighters in New Zealand, including: